-Pregnancy Books can be a handy reference guide.
+Pregnancy and Birth Books can be a handy reference guide.

 Here’s a list of pregnancy books for Australian mums.